 National Slate Museum, Llanberis is one of the sites of the National Museum Wales.
 It is located in the workshops of the Dinorwig Quarry that once employed over 3,000 men.
 A visit gives an insight to life as a 19th century slate worker and includes an introductory film, slate splitting demonstrations, visiting the workshops and the slate workers cottages that were originally built near Blaenau Ffestiniog.

-Llechwedd is a former slate mine and today visitors go 154 metres (505 ft) underground by Europe's steepest cable railway.
+Zip World Llechwedd is home to a former slate mine and today visitors go 152 metres (500 ft) underground by Europe's steepest cable railway on the Deep Mine Tour.
 Clients will discover more about the life of the Victorian slate miner who spent 12 hours a day, six days a week underground and created their own unique culture, and learn about the founder and owner John Whitehead Greaves.

-At Zip World Titan, visitors will have the opportunity to see the stunning industrial landscape and quarry mills around 427 metres (1,400 ft) above sea level towards Blaenau Ffestiniog and Snowdonia.
+Also on site is Titan 2.
+Visitors will have the opportunity to see the stunning industrial landscape and quarry mills around 427 metres (1,400 ft) above sea level towards Blaenau Ffestiniog and Snowdonia.
 The 45min tour includes exploring the landscape in an army truck before kitting up for the four person zip line which travels over stunning views.
-The whole experience lasts around 90min.
+The whole experience lasts around 1hr 30min.

 Inigo Jones Slateworks was established in 1861 to produce school writing slates and had to diversify once paper was introduced and produced electrical panels in slate.
 These were supplied to ships including Queen Mary, Mauritania and the Queen Elizabeth.
 Today they produce more slate for domestic use including flooring and kitchen surfaces.
 Workshop tours are available.
 Audio tours are available in German, French, Spanish Mandarin, Japanese, Welsh and English.